Driver seriously injured after gas tanker flips, catches fire in North Canterbury

 A gas tanker has rolled and caught fire after colliding with a truck on State Highway 1 in Greta Valley, North Canterbury.

-A St John spokesman confirmed one person had suffered serious injuries and would be flown to hospital by a helicopter.
+A St John spokesman confirmed one person had serious injuries and would be flown to hospital by a helicopter.

 A freight truck collided with the gas truck near the intersection with Scargill Valley Rd and Valley Rd about 9.10am.

-The gas truck has come to a stop on a grassy verge alongside the state highway and gas canisters have fallen around it.
+The gas truck had come to a stop on a grassy verge alongside the state highway and gas canisters had fallen around it.

+Hurunui District Council said nearby residents were reporting Fossil Point had been evacuated.

 The area of SH1 near Omihi Rd is closed to all vehicles.